 - Body Mandala Explanation (below)

 - Buddhist Body Mandala

 - Body ‘Parts’ Mandala: Vajrabhairava & Eight Vetali Mandala

-Body Mandalas refer to the physical human body, the nervous system, veins, arteries, spine and principal joints of the body.
-All of these physical parts of the body are visualized (imagined) to be major and minor deities.
-Body Mandala theory and practice is found with many of the religious and spiritual movements in Asia such as the Shaiva, Tantric Buddhism, Bon and Taoist religions.
+Body Mandalas, also referred to as 'internal body mandalas, are based on the physical human body, the nervous system, veins, arteries, spine and principal joints of the body.
+All of these grouped physical parts of the body are visualized (imagined) to be major and minor deities.
+Body Mandala theory and practice is found with many of the religious and spiritual movements in Asia such as the Shaiva, Shakta, Tantric Buddhism, Bon and Taoist religions.

-Jeff Watt 8-2011
+Jeff Watt 8-2011 [updated 6-2017]